Notes on hyperelliptic mapping class groups: Introduction

 A primary source of interest for these groups is the fact that a closed genus $2$ surface and a $1$-punctured, genus $1$ surface support, modulo isotopy, a unique hyperelliptic involution $\u$, so that, for $S$ of one of these types, we have $\G(S)=\U(S)$.
 This possibly explains why hyperelliptic mapping class groups are usually considered for $S$ a closed surface or a surface with a single boundary component.
 However, it turns out that, for many questions, this approach is not sufficient.

 Consider for instance the subgroup $\U(S)_\g$ of elements of $\U(S)$ which preserve the isotopy class of a symmetric (i.e.\ invariant under the action of the hyperelliptic involution $\u$) nonseparating simple closed curve $\g$ on $S$.
-Similarly to what happens for the mapping class group of $S$, this group can be described in terms of the hyperelliptic mapping class groups of the hyperelliptic surface $(S\ssm\g,\u)$, but this is of neither of the types above.
+Similarly to what happens for the mapping class group of $S$, this group can be described in terms of the hyperelliptic mapping class groups of the hyperelliptic surface $(S\ssm\g,\u)$, but this is of neither of the two types above.

 In this paper, we describe the stabilizers of symmetric multicurves for hyperelliptic mapping class groups in full generality (cf.\ Section~\ref{complexsym}).
 Contrary to what happens for mapping class groups, the description of these stabilizers in terms of simpler mapping class groups is not straightforward.
 The problem is that the standard Birman short exact sequence, which describes the mapping class group of a surface with punctures in terms of the mapping class group of a surface with one less puncture, is not available here.
-In fact, the description of the hyperelliptic mapping class group of a surface $(S,\u)$ endowed with a pair of symmetric punctures is rather subtle.
+In fact, the description of the hyperelliptic mapping class group of a hyperelliptic surface $(S,\u)$ endowed with a pair of symmetric punctures is rather subtle and more so for a marked hyperelliptic surface $(S,\u,\cP)$.
+In the (unmarked) closed surface case, this problem was addressed by Brendle and Margalit in Section~3 of \cite{BM} (cf.\ Theorem~3.2 ibid.).

-This problem was partially addressed by Brendle and Margalit in Section~3 of \cite{BM}.
-In Theorem~\ref{Q} and Theorem~\ref{HypBirman}, we provide the analogues of the Birman short exact sequence for hyperelliptic mapping class groups of hyperelliptic surfaces endowed with pairs of symmetric punctures.
-This is done thanks to a geometric interpretation of these groups as fundamental groups of moduli stacks of hyperelliptic curves (cf.\ Section~\ref{geoint}).
+In Section~\ref{HyperellipticBirman}, we present two Birman short exact sequences for hyperelliptic mapping class groups of surfaces endowed with a pair of symmetric punctures.

-We then give some applications of the above theory and constructions.
-In Section~\ref{generators}, we describe generating sets for full and \emph{pure} (see Definition~\ref{pureHyp}) hyperelliptic mapping class groups.
-In Section~\ref{representations}, we provide a counterexample to a conjecture by Putman and Wieland (cf.\ Conjecture~1.2 in \cite{PW}) for the case of a $4$-punctured, genus $2$ surface.
-This fills a gap in the proof of Theorem~3.13 in \cite{MMJ} which was spotted by Aaron Landesman and Daniel Litt.
-In Section~\ref{profinite}, we study the profinite completions of this general class of hyperelliptic mapping class groups.
-We prove that they satisfy the congruence subgroup property, thus extending previous results from \cite{Hyp} and \cite{congtop}, and show that they are "good" in the sense of a definition by Serre.
-We also compute the centralizers of multitwists and of open subgroups.
-The latter results have applications to Grothendieck-Teichm\"uller theory.